 Equines are to be shown at the walk, trot and canter both ways of the ring.
 The pleasure horse should be easy to handle, obedient and consistent.

-- 4H--Beginner

-- 5H--Member 13 years old and under.

-- 6H--Member 14 years and older.

-- 7H--Walk/Trot.
+4H--Beginner 7H--Walk/Trot.

-- 8H-Novice Horse (cannot be shown in classes 4H, 5H, 6H, or 7H)
+5H--Novice Horse (cannot be shown in classes 4H, 5H, 6H, or 7H)